afiretony/Jetson-Xavier-NX-MAVROS-Setup-Guide/README.md

 # Jetson-NX-MAVROS-Setup-Guide

+## Introduction

 This guide serves as tutorial for setting up communation between companion computer (Jetson Xavier NX) using Robotics Operating System and flight controller using PX4 framework.
 We heavily refered [Companion Computer Setup guide for PX4](https://docs.px4.io/master/en/companion_computer/pixhawk_companion.html), please check the guide for more detailed explanation in each step.

 ## Flight Controller Setup